V.F. Corporation (VFC) Just Got Our Attention

 Truist gave a rating of “Hold” to VFC, setting the target price at $70 in the report published on January 31st of the current year.

-Volatility was left at 2.66%, however, over the last 30 days, the volatility rate increased by 2.78%, as shares sank -1.25% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -15.20% lower at present.
+Volatility was left at 2.49%, however, over the last 30 days, the volatility rate increased by 2.30%, as shares surge +1.61% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -9.11% lower at present.

 Insider Trading